John Bennett Ramsey: Political campaign

 In 2004, Ramsey campaigned for a seat in Michigan's House of Representatives for the 105th district.
 He received 24.3 percent of the vote in the Republican Party primary, finishing in second place to Kevin Elsenheimer.

 Personal life

 Ramsey married Lucinda Pasch in 1966.
 They had three children.
 The couple divorced in 1978.
 His eldest daughter, Elizabeth, was killed in a car crash at age 22 in 1992.

-Ramsey married his second wife, Patsy Ramsey, in 1980; the couple had two children, Burke and JonBenét.
+Ramsey married his second wife, Patsy Ramsey, in 1980.
+The couple had two children, Burke and JonBenét.
 Patsy died of ovarian cancer in 2006 at age 49.

 After his wife's death, Ramsey met Beth Holloway, mother of missing Natalee Holloway.
 It was reported that the two began dating.
-However, Ramsey played down their relationship, stating that they "developed a friendship of respect and admiration" out of common interests related to their children.
+Ramsey played down their relationship, stating that they "developed a friendship of respect and admiration" out of common interests related to their children.

 Ramsey relocated to Moab, Utah, and met his third wife, Jan Rousseaux, in 2011.
-They later married and relocated to Michigan.
-(Perhaps they have two residences, as they still reside in Moab.)
+They later married and purchased a second house in Michigan.